Surface Chemistry, Absorption, Adsorption, Application and Uses

 Sorption definition

 The process in which both adsorption and adsorption take place simultaneously is called sorption.
-In some cases, both adsorption and adsorption occur together and are not distinguished in such cases the substance gets unformulated and distributed into the bulk of solid but at the same time its concentration is higher at the surface than in bulk such a phenomenon is called sorption.
+In some cases, both adsorption and adsorption occur together and are not distinguished in such cases the substance gets unformulated and distributed into the bulk of the solid but at the same time, its concentration is higher at the surface than in bulk such a phenomenon is called sorption.
 The sorption of gases by metals is known as occlusion.
 For Example:- dyeing of fabric.

 Mechanism of Adsorption

-Consider a molecule present in the bulk of the solid or liquid which is surrounded by many other molecules balance inter-molecular force attraction result there is no net pull on this molecules.
+Consider a molecule present in the bulk of the solid or liquid which is surrounded by many other molecules balance inter-molecular force attraction results there is no net pull on these molecules.
 However, molecules near the surface are being attracted by molecules below it only therefore surface molecules experience a resultant downward attractive force within solid or liquid surface molecules are not surrounded from all sides.

-Type of adsorption
+Type of Adsorption

-On the basis of the force of attraction B/W, the adsorbate and adsorbent adsorption are classified into two physical adsorptions and chemical adsorption.
+Based on the force of attraction B/W, the adsorbate and adsorbent adsorption are classified into two physical adsorptions and chemical adsorption.

 (i) Physical adsorption or Physisorption:- The type of adsorption in which the particle of adsorbate is held to the surface of the adsorbent by the physical force of attraction.
-Such is van der Waals force is called physical adsorption or physisorption.
-The force holding gas molecules of adsorbate to the surface of the adsorbent are weak.
+Such van der Waals force is called physical adsorption or physisorption.
+The force holding gas molecules of adsorbate to the surface of the adsorbent is weak.
 Example: adsorption of hydrogen or oxygen on charcoal.
 Adsorption of nitrogen on mics.

 (ii) Chemical adsorption or Chemisorption:- When the molecules of the adsorbate are held to the surface of the adsorbent by the chemical forces or chemical bond is called chemisorption.
 In chemisorption the force which holds the molecules of adsorbate to the surface of the adsorbent is strong.